ionic-team/ionic-cli/.github/ISSUE_TEMPLATE.md

 **My `ionic info`:**
 <!--
-Post the output of `ionic info` below. `ionic info` is a CLI command that prints out environment information.
+Post the output of running `ionic info` (within your project, if applicable) below. `ionic info` is a CLI command that prints out environment information.
 -->